 Conversion Rate Optimization

-Once your site is receiving a stream of qualified traffic from search engines or paid advertising, the challenge becomes converting those users into customers of your business.
+Once your site is receiving a stream of qualified traffic, the challenge becomes converting those visitors into clients.
 This is exactly the goal of Conversion Rate Optimization.

 CRO for Law Firms